standardebooks/manual/7-high-level-structural-patterns.rst

 			<p epub:type="title">Who Stole the Tarts?</p>
 		</hgroup>

 #.
-Sections titles and subtitles but no ordinals:
+Sections with titles and subtitles but no ordinals:

 	.. code:: html